AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/layercomps.md

 ▪ [index: *number*]: [*LayerComp*](/ps_reference/classes/layercomp/)

-Used to access the layer comp in the collection
+Used to access the Layer Comp in the collection

 Access this collection through [Document.layerComps](/ps_reference/classes/document/#layercomps) property.
-For example, following adds a new layer comp to the collection:
+For example, following adds a new Layer Comp to the collection:

 ```javascript
 const comp = await app.activeDocument.layerComps.add();